Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: Experimental Vehicle Design

 To this end, we choose to use conventional quadcopter propellers on the experimental vehicle.
 Figure \ref{fig:propCalib} shows how the thrust and torque produced by a Gemfan 8038 propeller are related to the rotational speed of the propeller, demonstrating the difference in thrust produced by the propeller when spinning in the forward and reverse directions.
 We found that the powertrain of the experimental vehicle was capable of driving the propeller to produce up to \SI{3.4}{\newton} of thrust in the reverse direction and \SI{7.8}{\newton} of thrust in the forward direction with $\thrustToTorqueForward = \SI{0.0172}{\newton\meter/\newton}$ and $\thrustToTorqueBack = \SI{0.038}{\newton\meter/\newton}$.
 This lead to a choice of $\armAngle = \SI{11.9}{\degree}$ according to \eqref{eq:armAngleComp} with $\desThrust = \SI{1.5}{\newton}$.

 Finally, we note that although in theory $\thrust{i}$ can achieve any value between $\minThrust$ and $\maxThrust$, in practice we restrict $\thrust{i}$ to not pass through zero unless the vehicle is performing a configuration transition that requires reversing the propeller.
 This is due to the fact that we use commonly available electronic speed controllers and brushless motors which use back-EMF to sense the speed of the motor.
-The use of back-EMF to sense motor speed results in significantly degraded performance when changing directions, meaning that such motors are typically restricted to spin in only one direction.
+The use of back-EMF to sense motor speed results in significantly degraded performance when operating at low speeds (e.g. when changing direction), meaning that such motors are typically restricted to spin in only one direction.
 Although this property can affect the performance of the proposed vehicle when changing between configurations, once the propellers have reversed direction they can continue to operate without any significant change in performance.
 Thus, in practice we restrict the thrust forces of propellers spinning in the forward direction and reverse direction to be in $[0, \maxThrust]$ and $[\minThrust, 0]$ respectively, and only allow the propellers to change direction when changing between configurations.
+We did not specifically design the powertrain of the experimental vehicle to minimize the time required to reverse the propellers, and other powertrain designs (e.g. using ESCs capable of sensing the rotor position) may have improved propeller reversal times.
+Such improved reversal times could result in smaller desired state errors when transitioning between configurations, but would likely increase the complexity of the vehicle and incur higher costs.